-I am currently Professor of Economics at the Bureau d'Economie Theorique et Appliquée (BETA), at the Université de Strasbourg, and Professor of Economics of Technical Change at the Maastricht Economic and Social Research Institute on Innovation and Technology, UNU-MERIT, at the University of Maastricht.
+I am currently Professor of Economics at the Bureau d'Economie Theorique et Appliquée (BETA), University of Strasbourg, and Professor of Economics of Technical Change at the Maastricht Economic and Social Research Institute on Innovation and Technology, UNU-MERIT, at the University of Maastricht.
 I have several varied research interests.
 Below is a listing of some of them, with links to further information and collaborators.

 This work focusses on the externalities in technology use.
 Externalities arise from learning among producers, learning among users, and network externalities of various kinds.
 When these features of a technology are strongly present, they imply that the benefit to using a technology increases with the number of other agents using that same technology.
 Potential bandwagons and technological lock-in exist.
 Recent work concerns spatial aspects of feedbacks among users of a technology and the spatial patterns of technology adoption and use that result from different patterns of externalities.